 Freedom of Information suspension to face court challenge

-The UK Information Commissioner’s Office has told the NI Public Record Office that a lack of minister means it cannot process requests for files
+The family of a murder victim has issued pre-action proceedings over the suspension announced by the Public Record Office for Northern Ireland.

-The release of certain official records requested under Freedom of Information law in Northern Ireland has been suspended due to Stormont’s power-sharing crisis.
+A decision to suspend the release of certain files requested under Freedom of Information law in Northern Ireland is set to face a court challenge.

+The family of a loyalist murder victim already taking a legal case over delays obtaining official papers linked to his death has issued pre-action proceedings over the suspension announced by the Public Record Office for Northern Ireland (PRONI).

+The UK Information Commissioner’s Office has told PRONI it does not have the authority to release closed files due to Stormont’s powersharing crisis.

-The move is likely to impact many relatives bereaved during the Troubles who are campaigning for fresh investigations.
+The move is set to impact many relatives bereaved during the Troubles who are campaigning for fresh investigations.

 Lawyers acting for such families regularly use the PRONI to obtain coroner’s files from historic inquests and court papers from old criminal trials.

-Belfast law firm KRW Law is set to challenge the move in forthcoming judicial review proceedings linked to a Troubles killing.
+Belfast law firm KRW Law is set to challenge the move on behalf of the family of Martin Lavery, a father-of-three murdered by the UVF in Belfast in 1992.

-Solicitor Kevin Winters asked why the move had come now, given the power-sharing impasse had been ongoing for almost two years.

 Advertising